MuhammadTalhaSarwar/khaleeftest/README.md

-This repository includes working solution of Software Architect Test Project,it includes the following solutions
+This Repositry includes the following solutions
 1) REST API solution using express server node js
 2) unit test solution using mocha and supertest Modules
 3) command line application solution using node js and golang